Do you need to make extra money while living on Centrelink?

 Blogging is not a short term income solution.
 You need to create the site, have unique content and a point of difference, get traffic, be active on social media, work out how you want to monetise it such as through sponsored posts/side bar ads/affiliate links/your own products etc. You need to write regularly, create graphics for each post, share the content, be active in groups and be committed.

 To get started with blogging, I recommend going with a self hosted wordress site.
 I use SiteGround.
-I can write a full post soon on setting up a blog and how to monetise it.
-In the meantime, I have some monetisation resources and tips here.
+You can find out more about setting up a blog and making money from it here.
+Also, I have some monetisation resources and tips here.

 At home childcare is an option either as a proper business (for which you will need qualifications, registration and insurance), or you can do it on a casual basis as a babysitter or nanny.
 The going rate I see tends to be around $20 per hour with some people happy for you to do it in your own home, others want you to do it at theirs.